scionproto-contrib/jpan/README.md

 | Path expiry margin.
 Before sending a packet a new path is requested if the path is about to expire with X seconds. | `org.scion.pathExpiryMargin` | `SCION_PATH_EXPIRY_MARGIN`  | 10           |

 ## FAQ / trouble shooting

+### Local testbed (scionproto) does not contain any path

+A common problem is that the certificates of the testbed have expired (default validity: 3 days).
+The certificates can be renewed by recreating the network with `./scion.sh topology -c <your_topology_here.topo>`.

+### ERROR: "TRC NOT FOUND"
+This error occurs when requesting a path with an ISD/AS code that is not known in the network.

 ### Cannot find symbol javax.annotation.Generated